10 Escape Room Theme Ideas to Inspire Your Next Business Move

-Step into the magical world of fairy tales with Alice in Wonderland inspired labyrinth.
-Break the classical maze style with sensory mirrors, colors and unique lighting.
+Step into the magical world of fairy tales with an Alice in Wonderland inspired labyrinth.
+Break the classical maze style with sensory mirrors, colors, and unique lighting.
 Use typical objects with unusual shapes and sizes, positioned upside down.

 Create a beautiful optical illusion space where each of the objects contains clues, some of which confusing rather helpful.
 Players must find the Queen of Hearts and rescue her, for which they need to reed mysterious messages and collect magical items.
 Use color and sound, dress players in funny costumes, hang backward clocks, the only limit is your imagination!